 The largest Easter egg hunt was held in Florida and included 9,753 children searching for 501,000 eggs.
 Hopefully, they found them all!

 Light and fluffy, Rice Krispies treats are always a great snack for kids.
-This Easter, add in some pastel-colored M&Ms and sprinkles and you’ll have a holiday-themed treat that’s fun and something you know your children will like.
-This recipe only takes 10 minutes as well and you only need seven ingredients to make it happen!
+This Easter, add in some pastel-colored M&Ms, jelly beans or sprinkles (whatever you like!) and you’ll have a holiday-themed treat that’s fun and something you know your children will like.
+This recipe from Inside BruCrew Life only takes 10 minutes and you only need seven ingredients to make it happen!

 1-10 ounce bag (4 cups) of mini marshmallows